janoka/macoscache/README.md

 # MacOS Cache to RAM disk

+## Goal of the Script

+Move all of the application caches to a RAM drive, because reading the file from RAM is much faster than from disk.

+I was inspired by Zafar Khaydarov's project: [OSX-RAMDisk](https://github.com/zafarella/OSX-RAMDisk).
+Many thanks for that!

 ## Installation

-Before the running please close all Applicaiton (like: Google Chrome).
+Before the running please close all applicaiton (like: Google Chrome).

 ```bash
 curl -sS https://raw.githubusercontent.com/janoka/macoscache/master/installer.sh | bash